Table of Contents

 What causes kidney stones? (continued)

 A number of different medical conditions can lead to an increased risk for developing kidney stones:

-- Gout results in chronically increased amount of uric acid in the blood and urine and can lead to the formation of uric acid stones.
+- Gout results in chronically increased amount of uric acid in the blood and urine and can lead to the formation of uric acid kidney stones.

 - Hypercalciuria (high calcium in the urine), another inherited condition, causes stones in more than half of cases.
-In this condition, too much calcium is absorbed from food and excreted into the urine, where it may form calcium phosphate or calcium oxalate stones.
+In this condition, too much calcium is absorbed from food and excreted into the urine, where it may form calcium phosphate or calcium oxalate kidney stones.

 - Other conditions associated with an increased risk of kidney stones include hyperparathyroidism, kidney diseases such as renal tubular acidosis, and other inherited metabolic conditions, including cystinuria and hyperoxaluria.

 - Chronic diseases such as diabetes and high blood pressure (hypertension) are also associated with an increased risk of developing kidney stones.

 - People with inflammatory bowel disease are also more likely to develop kidney stones.

 - Those who have undergone intestinal bypass or ostomy surgery are also at increased risk for kidney stones.